yalina2787/Notes/macOS VSCode commit to Github with GPG key.md

 ```
 5. set your primary GPG signing key in Git, substituting the GPG primary key ID xxxxxxxxxxxxxxxx with your GPG key ID

+In the listed [keyboxd], line sec .../xxxxxxxxxxxxxxxx date [SC], xxxxxxxxxxxxxxxx is your GPG key ID.

 ```
 git config --global user.signingkey xxxxxxxxxxxxxxxx
 ```